England 20–0 Latvia

 On 30 November 2021, the England and Latvia national football teams played each other in a European qualifying match for the 2023 FIFA Women's World Cup.
 The match was played at the Keepmoat Stadium in Doncaster, England.
 England set a national record for their largest victory in a senior international football match, winning the game 20–0.
-They also set a new record for the highest winning margin in any women's World Cup qualifying game, dethroning Belgium's 19-0 win against Armenia only five days earlier.

 The fixture was a multi-record breaking occasion, as four players scored a hat-trick for the first time in an England game and it represented the largest victory for both men's and women's senior England sides, surpassing the women's team's 13–0 win against Hungary in 2005 and the men's 13–0 win against Ireland in 1882.
 Substitute Alessia Russo's 11-minute hat-trick was the fastest by any England player.
-In addition England's Ellen White became England women's all time top goal scorer during the match with her hat-trick moving her on to 48 goals, past Kelly Smith's total of 46.
-As well as being the largest victory in World Cup qualifying history, the result was only a single goal away from equalling the known record (21-0) for any official senior women's international match.
+In addition, England's Ellen White became the team's all-time top goal scorer during the match, with her hat-trick moving her on to 48 goals, past Kelly Smith's total of 46.
+The result was only a single goal away from equalling the known record (21–0, set in the 1998 CONCACAF Women's Championship between Canada and Puerto Rico) for any official senior women's international match.

-The outcome of the match led to debates about the format of qualification tournaments, with the England manager Sarina Wiegman feeling that preliminary rounds should be reintroduced to avoid such unbalanced matches, views shared by the continental footballing body UEFA.
+The outcome of the match led to debates about the format of qualification tournaments, with England manager Sarina Wiegman feeling that preliminary rounds should be reintroduced to avoid such unbalanced matches, views shared by the continental footballing body UEFA.